Consecutive Bachelor of Education Admissions

 Using the OISE Applicant Profile, applicants provide a written reflection based on personal experiences that they believe have helped to prepare them for teaching.
 These experiences can take a wide variety of forms.
 What is most important is the ability to clearly articulate insights that have been gained from these experiences in terms of understanding of teaching and learning, and understanding of teachers’ roles in appreciating diversity and promoting equity and social justice.

-- The Applicant Profile is divided into three parts.
+The Applicant Profile is divided into two parts.
 Applicants must receive a "Pass" in all parts in order to be considered for admission.
-(See Info Sheet: The Applicant Profile for information about completing the Profile.)

 - A strong Applicant Profile can be a competitive advantage.